Enter your zip to

 Installation and labor costs add onto the bottom line.
 This might run between $2,000 and $10,000.
 It depends on the complexity of the job and what changes need to be made in the bathroom and surrounding area to make the tub and shower combo work.
 For instance, a deep tub might need a larger water heater, or an on-demand water heater, to ensure the proper experience.
 The addition of a new water heater, or any other plumbing changes, will add to the overall cost of installation.

-Is a Walk-in Tub and Shower the Right Choice for Me?
+Is a Walk-In Tub and Shower the Right Choice for Me?

 For those who have mobility issues, or for those who want to gracefully age in place and stay in their own home as long as possible, a walk-in tub makes a lot of sense.
 A walk-in shower, or even a roll-in shower for those in a wheelchair, also make sense.
 Combine the two and suddenly, all members of the family can enjoy the benefits of the walk-in tub and shower combo in the home.